 Outcome of patients seen but not transported by paramedics in the Perth metropolitan area.
 Poster presentation, The 15th International Conference on Emergency Medicine 2014; 11-14 June 2014 Hong Kong.

 Tohira H, Jacobs I, Mountain D, et al. Comparison of Tables that Map the Abbreviated Injury Scale 1998 Version to the 2008 Version.
 International Research Council on the Biomechanics of Injury – 2013 International IRCOBI Conference on the Biomechanics of Injury.
 Gothenburg, Sweden – oral presentation.

-Tohira H Jacobs I, Mountain D, et al. The impact of new prehospital practitoners on Emergency Departmetn services: A systematic review and meta-analysis.
+Tohira H Jacobs I, Mountain D, et al. The impact of new prehospital practitioners on Emergency Departmetn services: A systematic review and meta-analysis.
 The 7th Asian Conference on Emergency Medicine; 2013; Tokyo, Japan – poster presentation.

 Tohira H. The 41st Annual meeting of Japanese Association of Acute Medicine.
 The impact of new prehospital practitioners on Emergency Department services: A systematic review and meta-analysis, 2013.
 Tokyo, Japan – oral presentation.

 International Research Council on Biomechanics of Injury, 2012 Annual Conference, Differences in risk factors between early and late trauma death after road traffic accidents’, Dublin Ireland – Oral presentation